UW-GAC/primed-django/README.rst

 Enable oauth login for drupal
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-- Configuration for drupal simple_oauth provider can be found at
+- Configuration and setup instructions for drupal simple_oauth provider can be found at gregor_django/gregor_oauth_provider/docs/provider.rst which I cannot figure out how to link to.
-  - :doc:`provider`
 - After configuring your site and creating a consumer, navigate to /admin
 - Add a Social Application to your django site